PollBA9/Brandon_Pollastri_Project1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the **.yml** file may be used to install only certain pieces of it, such as Filebeat.

   - ![_TODO: Enter the playbook file._]
-  - The ansible-playbooks [install-elk.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/install-elk.yml) and the 	[filebeat-playbook.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Playbook/filebeat-playbook.yml) are needed to create and implement the Elk-Server.
+  - Use the ansible-playbooks [install-elk.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/install-elk.yml) and the 	[filebeat-playbook.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Playbook/filebeat-playbook.yml), as these are required to create and setup the Elk-Server.

 This document contains the following details:
 - Description of the Topologu